 Council to debate draft Local Plan which leaves two Derbyshire Green Belt sites open to development

+Council to debate draft Local Plan which leaves two Derbyshire Green Belt sites in Dronfield and Killamarsh open to development

 Councillors must decide whether to adopt a Local Plan which puts two Green Belt sites forward for future housing, in a meeting next week.